|Entry Requirements:||School report and 3 GCSEs at 4+ or grade C or equivalent|

 How is the course assessed?

 BTEC courses are currently assessed on a continuous assessment basis.
 The Course Tutor provides students with a number of assignments to complete on each module, typically 3 or 4.
-These assignments allow students to display their knowledge to a Pass, Merit or Distinction Level.
+These assignments or occasional exams allow students to display their knowledge to a Pass, Merit or Distinction Level.
 These assignments are marked by the Course Tutor and moderated/verified by an Internal Verifier at Bosworth.
-There is also provision for the Qualification provider to externally verify the grading we have awarded our students.
+There is also provision for the qualification provider to externally verify the grading we have awarded our students.

 Leading pathways from the BTEC Business Course include: Economics, Business Management, Entrepreneurship, Marketing, Human Resource Management, Advertising, Accounting & Finance, International Business, Politics, Retail Management, Travel & Tourism and Hotel Management/ Hospitality.
 All students receive extensive counselling about which institution and course would be their best choice.

 Students have the flexibility to study a combination of the 13 modules over 2-years or they may choose to study some BTEC modules alongside an A-level.
 4-5 modules is the equivalent of 1 A-level or 8-9 modules is the equivalent of 2 A-levels, which can be combined with 1 or 2 A-levels over 1 or 2-years.